angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 - CB
 :::

 Some other cards come in to help with combo and consistency.
-Lim DÃ»l's Vault is a classic UB card that has been used as a Vampiric Tutor for awhile and is often dismissed due to the card disadvantage it provides.
+Lim Dul's Vault is a classic UB card that has been used as a Vampiric Tutor for a while and is often dismissed due to the card disadvantage it provides.
 However consider with Frenzy out.
-Suddenly you get to either tutor what you need to play immediately or even create a "Frenzy Stack" to chain off the top of your deck.
+Suddenly you get to either tutor what you need to play immediately or even create a *Frenzy Stack* to chain off the top of your deck.

 Lands wise, you want as low a count as possible to avoid hitting them with Frenzy however you still need enough to cast your cards.
 14-15 seem to be the commonly preferred count and these are supplemented by 4 Petals, 4 LED, 4 DR and 3-4 CR.

-Protection comes in the form of 4 TS, 2-4 Duress and 0-1 Collective Brutality.
+Protection comes in the form of 4 Tsz, 2-4 Duress and 0-1 Collective Brutality.

 Taking this into account lists are starting to look similar to the following: